 11. Earth stewardship makes me wild, serving on: WILD Foundation,

 Center for Alaskan Coastal Studies, Vail Alpine Garden Foundation.
-I founded Sustainable Homer.
-I am bringing TEDx events to Homer, Alaska; Vail Colorado, and Palm Springs, CA.
+I cofounded Sustainable Homer.
+I am bringing TEDx events to Homer, Alaska and Vail, Colorado.

 12. I believe and support youth philanthropy!
-Go YAC, Ecologicals, and TEDxHomer Teens!
+Go WILD10 teens, Ecologicals, and TEDxHomer Teens!

 14. My first car was a turquoise Buick Wildcat.
 We replaced the front bench seat with 3 green leather cushions with roller wheels and put black and white zebra striped furry fabric inside.
 My sporty USAFA car: chocolate Datsun 280 ZX.
-My current car BMW 325i.
+My current car Audi A5.

 15. I voted for both Sarah Palin for Governor of Alaska, to replace Frank Murkowski who had a 17% approval rating, and campaigned for President Barack Obama.
 I consider myself fiscally conservative (read not big governmental programs-but grassroots grown & community scaled) and socially liberal.